Borderline personality disorder: DSM-5

-International Classification of Diseases (ICD)
+ICD-11

 Without the borderline pattern qualifier, an ICD-11 case profile could look like this for someone diagnosed with emotionally unstable PD in accordance with the ICD-10.

 The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
 Among these is the borderline pattern, which is similar to the diagnosis of BPD.

 The borderline pattern specifier is described in the ICD-11 as applicable to "individuals whose pattern of personality disturbance is characterized by a pervasive pattern of instability of interpersonal relationships, self-image, and affects, and marked impulsivity".
 Borderline personality disorder has been found to be primarily associated with the ICD-11 trait domains of Negative Affectivity and Disinhibition, reflecting core features such as emotional instability and impulsivity.
 Previously, the ICD-10 had identified a condition akin to BPD, termed Emotionally unstable personality disorder (EUPD).

 The ICD-11 borderline pattern diagnosis has been criticized for being "indissociable" from negative affectivity upon undergoing regression and factor analyses.
 A study has found that the diagnosis of borderline pattern does not provide additional insight beyond what is captured by other specifiers, positing that it may be redundant.
-Apart from negative affectivity and disinhibition, research has found "substantial but mixed" associations with the other trait domains, underscoring the heterogeneity of the diagnosis, which aligns with the view of BPD as an "index of global personality pathology and severity, which aligns with the original metaphorical use of the term 'borderline' or 'borderland.
+Apart from negative affectivity and disinhibition, research has found "substantial but mixed" associations with the other trait domains, indicating the heterogeneity of the diagnosis, which aligns with the view of BPD as an "index of global personality pathology and severity, which aligns with the original metaphorical use of the term 'borderline' or 'borderland.
 It is suggested that it "therefore seems reasonable if the borderline pattern serves as a transitional specifier that eventually is phased out in the coming era".